RudrakshGit/To-Do-List-MERN-/README.md

 ## **Description**

 A **full-stack Todo List** application built using **React.js (frontend)** and **Node.js + Express.js (backend)**, with **MongoDB** for persistent storage.
 The application allows users to manage tasks efficiently through a user-friendly interface.
 Main aim to create this project was to learn good practices of MERN Stack Development.
-You can notice the directory files are well-structed too to easily use this repo as a reference to my upcoming projects.
+You can notice the directory files are well-structured too to easily use this repo as a reference to my upcoming projects.

 ## **Features**